pestphp/dust/README.md

 ------
 **Dust** is a PHP browser testing solution using **[Pest](https://pestphp.com)** and **[Laravel Dusk](https://laravel.com/docs/master/dusk)**.

-** WARNING: This is a 'work in progress' and is not ready for use of any kind at this time.**

 - Explore the docs: **[pestphp.com/docs/dust »](https://pestphp.com/docs/dust)**
 - Follow us on Twitter: **[@pestphp »](https://twitter.com/pestphp)**